Willard Straight Hall: 1969 building takeover

-Ultimately, the Cornell Administration, particularly Vice President Steven Muller, negotiated an end to the building takeover.
+Ultimately, the Cornell, particularly Vice President Steven Muller, negotiated an end to the building takeover.
 The photos of the students marching out of the Straight carrying rifles and wearing bandoleers made the national news and won a Pulitzer Prize for Associated Press photographer Steve Starr.

 On campus, the Straight takeover led to the formation of the University Senate, a restructuring of the Board of Trustees, a new campus judicial system, and the foundation of the Africana Studies and Research Center.
 By the end of the academic year, Cornell President James Perkins resigned.
 It also led to the creation of the Cornell Africana Studies and Research Center in late 1969, but the building it was housed in was burned down by a racially motivated arson attack less than a year after its creation.

 Beyond Cornell, the Straight takeover led to the New York State Legislature enacting the Henderson Law, which required each college to adopt "Rules of the Maintenance of Public Order."
 Vice President Spiro Agnew referred to the Straight Takeover in speeches as an example of the excess of college students.
 Economist Thomas Sowell would later refer to the takeover as the result of policies intended to "increase minority student enrollment... by admitting students who would not meet the existing academic standards at Cornell."
 In Sowell's opinion, some of the militants accepted "turned out to be hoodlums who terrorized other black students".